wneessen/apg-go/README.md

 ```

 ## Programmatic interface
-Since v0.4.0 the CLI and the main package functionality have been separated from each other, which makes
+Since v2.0.0 the CLI and the main package functionality have been separated from each other, which makes
 it easier to use the `apg-go` package in other Go code as well.
 This way you can make of the password
 generation in your own code without having to rely on the actual apg-go binary.

-Code examples on how to use the package can be found in the [example-code](example-code) directory.
+A code example on how to use the package can be found in the [example-code](example-code) directory.

 ## Usage examples
 ### Default behaviour